Danieljacksonc33/SMC_Sessions_EA/README.md

 3. Or use different Magic Numbers to track separately
 4. Each pair has independent trade limits

-### Trade Management Settings

-**Break-Even:**
-- Moves stop loss to entry + 5 pips after 20 pips profit
-- Enabled by default

-**Trailing Stop:**
-- Activates after break-even
-- Trails by 15 pips with 5 pip step
-- Enabled by default

-**Partial Close:**
-- Closes 50% of position at 30 pips profit
-- Disabled by default (can be enabled in code)

-### Timezone Configuration

-The EA uses CST (Central Standard Time) by default.
-To adjust:

-1. Find your timezone offset from UTC
-2. Set `TimezoneOffset` parameter:
-   - EST: -5
-   - CST: -8 (default)
-   - PST: -8
-   - GMT: 0
-   - For other timezones, calculate: `(Your UTC offset) - (CST offset)`

 ## 📁 File Structure

 ```